 Cross-section surveys are conducted at riffle and pool locations to determine channel cross-sectional geometry.
 The data collected are used to develop the same ratios that are calculated for reference reaches (see Chapter 7), to provide a means of quantifying the degree of departure from reference conditions.
 Such parameters include bankfull cross-sectional area (BKF Area), depth (BKF Depth), width (BKF Width), entrenchment ratio (ER), and bankfull discharge estimates.
 On degraded reaches that will be stabilized, monumented cross-sections as described by Harrelson et al. (1994) are not needed if resurvey of the cross-sections in the future is not planned.
 Cross-sections for bankfull determinations should be made at the most stable riffle sections of the reach.
 For degraded sites that are highly unstable, a stable riffle section may not be available, and consistent field indicators of bankfull discharge may be difficult to identify.
-In these situations, bankfull stage estimates should be made up and/or downstream of the degraded reach where the stream is more stable and bankfull indicators can be reliably identified, if available.
-In addition, other methods for confirming the bankfull discharge will be used, as described in Section 6.2 of this document.
-Example data from a cross-section survey are provided in Figure 5 below.
+In these situations, bankfull stage estimates should be made up and/or downstream of the degraded reach where the stream is more stable and bankfull discharge will be used, as described in Section 6.2 of this document.
+Example data from a cross-section survey are provided in Figure 10 below.

-Figure 5: Example cross-section survey plot and bankfull parameters.
+Figure 10: Example cross-section survey plot and bankfull parameters